Codecademy/docs/content/go/concepts/slices/slices.md

 The length of a slice is the number of elements in the slice.
 The length can be found using `len(slice_name)`.

+The capacity of a slice is the number of elements in the underlying array from the slice's start index to the end of the array.
 The capacity can be found using `cap(slice_name)`.
-It is the number of elements in the underlying array from the slice's start index to the end of the array.

 ## Creating and Initializing Slices